Increased trading in dark venues around earnings announcements offers advantages to businesses and markets that can allay regulators’ concerns

 - Fundamental analysis

-- Karthik Balakrishnan, Xanthi Gkougkousi, Wayne R. Landsman, and Peeyush Taori (Forthcoming), “Dark Market Share around Earnings Announcements and Speed of Resolution of Investor Disagreement”, The Accounting Review.
+- Karthik Balakrishnan, Xanthi Gkougkousi, Wayne R. Landsman, and Peeyush Taori (2022), “Dark Market Share around Earnings Announcements and Speed of Resolution of Investor Disagreement”, The Accounting Review, 97(5), pp. 1-28.

 - Karthik Balakrishnan, Lakshmanan Shivakumar, and Peeyush Taori (2021), “Analysts’ Estimates of the Cost of Equity Capital”, Journal of Accounting and Economics, 71(2-3), 101367.